chillflakes/chillflakes.github.io/README.md

 > ---
 >
 > > "Newton was not the first of the age of reason.
 He was the last of the magicians, the last of the Babylonians and Sumerians, the last great mind that looked out on the visible and intellectual world with the same eyes as those who began to build our intellectual inheritance rather less than 10,000 years ago." - John Maynard Keynes
 >
 > ---
 >
+> > “I never saw a wild thing sorry for itself.
+A small bird will drop frozen dead from a bough without ever having felt sorry for itself.” ― D.H.
+Lawrence,
+>
+> ---
+>
+> > "Fantasy is escapist, and that is its glory.
+If a soldier is imprisoned by the enemy, don't we consider it his duty to escape?. . .If we value the freedom of mind and soul, if we're partisans of liberty, then it's our plain duty to escape, and to take as many people with us as we can! " ― J.R.R.
+Tolkien
+>
+> ---
+>